 Kale pesto is considered a "master sauce" in this house, which means it gets dolloped, drizzled, slathered, and stirred into and onto just about everything from hard boiled eggs to flatbread pizza.
 Here are some specific ideas for how to use kale pesto:

 - Toss Kale Pesto with any roasted vegetables.
-It's the perfect savory balance to Roasted Honeynut Squash.
+It's the perfect savory balance to Roasted Honeynut Squash, pictured above

 - Spread Kale Pesto on toast to make a super flavorful Avocado Toast